Floofies/Differentia.js/CONTRIBUTING.md

 `entry`|Function|(*Optional*) A Call-With-Current-State callback to run with the first iterator state, only once.
 `main`|Function|A Call-With-Current-State callback to run on every element.

-`entry` and `main` recieve a single `state` argument, the iterator state flyweight Object, which is a single object the iterator actively mutates per-iteration.
+`interface` is exposed to and directly run by the end-user; the function must contain a call to `runStrategy`. `entry` and `main` recieve a single `state` argument, the iterator state flyweight Object, which is a single object the iterator actively mutates per-iteration.
 See documentation for `iddfs` in `README.md` for more information.

 - **`parameters`** Object